From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 2025 Omaha Exploration of the entrance at Hollywood Candy at 12th and Jackson Streets.

-Entrepreneur Larry Richling who owned Hollywood Diner in addition to many other businesses took over it over and renamed it Fairmont Antique & Mercantile, Omaha’s Ultimate Store (FAMOUS).
-Among those businesses was Hollywood Candy which he opened in 2007 at 501 S 13th Street.
-He relocated the business to this larger building which also served as the offices for his Keystone Group.
-The new endeavor was designed as a nostalgia center and tourist attraction that supplemented the antique mall by adding a candy store, casual restaurant, movie theater and later an arcade to the antique mall.
+Entrepreneur Larry Richling, who founded the Keystone Group and owned Hollywood Diner in addition to many other businesses, bought the building with the intent to turn it into office space.
+He pivoted and instead opened Fairmont Antique & Mercantile, Omaha’s Ultimate Store (FAMOUS).
+Among those businesses was Hollywood Candy, which he opened in 2007 at 501 S. 13th Street.
+He relocated the business to this larger building, which also served as the offices for his Keystone Group.
+The new endeavor was designed as a nostalgia center and tourist attraction that supplemented the antique mall by adding a candy store, casual restaurant, movie theater, and later an arcade.

 2025 Omaha Exploration of the variety of candy available at Hollywood Candy at 12th and Jackson Streets.

 He acquired the soda fountain from Cris’ Rexall Drug at 50th and Dodge Streets and vinyl stools from Tiner’s Drive-in, a popular 1960s teen hangout.
-Other repurposed items included benches from Ranch Bowl, a ten cent per ride mechanical horse from Phillips Department Store, 1931 popcorn truck with a peanut grinder, pink Cadillac, 1970’s era telephone booth, life-sized plastic statues of the Blues Brothers and the marquee from the Cinema Center movie theater.
+Other repurposed items included benches from Ranch Bowl, a ten-cent-per-ride mechanical horse from Phillips Department Store, a 1931 popcorn truck with a peanut grinder, a pink Cadillac, a 1970s-era telephone booth, life-sized plastic statues of the Blues Brothers, and the marquee from the Cinema Center movie theater.

 2025 Omaha Exploration of the 1931 popcorn truck inside Hollywood Candy at 12th and Jackson Streets.

-The deck on the east side of the building was constructed to allow customers to walk up to a takeout window and order White Castle burgers, Nathan’s hot dogs or to rent multi-seated, four wheeled bicycles.
-He also added a small movie theater from which classic movies were played.
+The deck on the east side of the building was constructed to allow customers to walk up to a takeout window and order White Castle burgers or Nathan’s hot dogs, or to rent multi-seated, four-wheeled bicycles.
+He also added a small movie theater where classic movies were played.

 2025 Omaha Exploration of the pink Cadillac inside Hollywood Candy at 12th and Jackson Streets.

-Larry also used the building to display his PEZ dispenser collection which was considered to be one of the largest and most valuable in the world.
-He owned nearly every one produced and distributed nationwide as well as several others that were never released to consumers.
-He even so far as to contract with a company to produce 25,000 special edition Husker PEZ dispensers that were only available at Hollywood Candy.
+Larry also used the building to display his PEZ dispenser collection, which was considered to be one of the largest and most valuable in the world.
+He owned nearly everyone produced and distributed nationwide as well as several others that were never released to consumers.
+He even went so far as to contract with a company to produce 25,000 special-edition Husker PEZ dispensers that were only available at Hollywood Candy.

 2025 Omaha Exploration of the movie theater inside Hollywood Candy at 12th and Jackson Streets.